emerald-geomodelling/emerald-plotly-react/README.md

 - **Separation of concerns:** We've innovated the way you handle plot specifications and data transformations.
 With emerald-plotly-react, you can independently define what to plot and how to plot it, streamlining the process of creating complex visualizations with multiple subplots.
 - **Flexible layout:** Customize your plot layouts with ease.
 Our enhanced layout configurations offering additional flexibility, giving you more control over your visualization's appearance.
+- **Zoom management:** Additional zoom functionality.
 - **Subplot editor:** Allowing to plot multiple subplots with a custom editor that makes it possible to edit the subplot traces on the fly.
-- **Zoom management:** Additional zoom functionality.
+- **Customisable subplot menu:** Each subplot has a custom menu which you can add as many custom items you want to.

 ## Installation guide